A Brief Conversation with Pres. Trump

 A foreman position opens up, everyone thinks he’ll get it, but it goes to Joe Dombrowski.
 Incensed, Frank hears the above radio broadcast and joins the Black Legion.
 Together, they burn down Dombrowski’s home, and ride him and his dad out of town on a rail, then celebrate with beers all around.
 Frank gets the foreman gig but almost immediately loses it again because he’s too busy recruiting for the Legion.
 This time it goes to Mike Grogan (Clifford Soubier), so they attack him, too.
 Cause he's Irish?
 Or because Frank is feeling, as our current media terms it, “economic anxiety”?
 Your call.

 Yes, it’s a bit sanitized.
 The real Legion attacked Jews and blacks, rather than the Irish and Polish.
 Even so, what's fascinating about the film is that our hero isn't redeemed.
 Far from it.
-His wife and child leave him, he gets drunk with Pearl, then confesses all to Jim.
-When Jim demands Frank go to the police or he will, Frank panics, calls in the Legion, and they take Jim to the woods for a flogging.
+His wife and child leave him, he gets drunk with Pearl, then confesses all to Ed Jackson.
+When Ed demands Frank go to the police or he will, Frank panics, calls in the Legion, and they take Ed to the woods for a flogging.
 Instead, he’s shot trying to escape (by Frank), and the rest of the hooded Legion scatters.

 As in the real Charles Poole case, all of them are sentences to life in prison.
 That's the end.
 Just that.
 So don’t join secret hooded hate groups, kids, or you’ll lose everything.